“But I have prayed for you that your faith should not fail.” Luke 22:32

 Judas was not the only one who betrayed Jesus that night.

-Just outside Caiaphus’ house, Peter, who wanted to see what would happen to the Lord, sat down next to the Caiaphus’ servants.
+Just outside Caiaphus’ house, Peter, who wanted to see what would happen to the Lord, sat down next to the high priest’s servants.
 As he watched the unfolding events, a servant girl walked up to him and proclaimed she saw him with Jesus.
 Peter immediately denied the accusation.

-Not long after, two more people accuse Peter of being one of the disciples.
-A second girl identifies him as Jesus’ disciple, to which Peter more emphatically says, “I do not know the Man (Matthew 26:72)!”
+Not long after, a second girl identifies him as Jesus’ disciple, to which Peter more emphatically says, “I do not know the Man (Matthew 26:72)!”
 Luke 22:60 records Peter saying, “Man, I am not!”

 About an hour later, someone else approaches Peter with the same allegation.
 This unidentified person asserts Peter is Galilean, so he must be a disciple.
 Even more upset now, Peter shouts back, “Man, I do not know what you are saying!”
 Both Matthew 26:74 and Mark 14:71 record Peter “began to curse and swear, saying, ‘I do not know this Man of whom you speak!'”

-As Peter shouts, a rooster crows, causing Jesus to turn and look “intently” at Peter (Luke 22:61).
+As Peter shouts, a rooster crows, causing Jesus to turn and look “intently” at Peter (Luke 22:61), perhaps compassionately, with conviction, or both.
 One can only imagine Peter’s searing guilt as he remembered Jesus’ words spoken just hours earlier during supper.

 Just as Jesus predicted, Peter denied the Lord three times before a rooster crowed twice (Matthew 26:34; Mark 14:30).
 Mark records Peter immediately broke into tears.
 Matthew 26:75 and Luke 22:62 both say he “wept bitterly.”

 Peter’s denial is Jesus’ third heartbreak.
 Though He had predicted Peter’s actions, Jesus surely was sad they had come to pass.
 Peter, too, was obviously heartbroken.
-But the event proves that no matter how horribly we fail, God is willing and able to restore us, which we see Jesus do for Peter in John 21:15-17.
+But the event proves that no matter how horribly we fail, God is willing and able to restore us.

 From Heartbreak to Restoration